sait-wbdv/assessments/dsgn270/social/assignment-4/README.md

-# Assignment 4 - Bussiness Synopsis - Pirate Metics
+# Assignment 4: Business Synopsis - Pirate Metics
 Find a local business and evaluate its business model in terms of pirate metrics.
   - the business doesn't have to be local to Calgary;
   - the business can be you;